 Faculty users retain access to all of the information on their classes.
 The CATME system administrator has access to identifiable student information (names, e-mail addresses, and student identification numbers) and all data in the system for the purpose of managing the system.

-IRB Permission.
-When faculty users release their class data to the research team, the data become available to the CATME research team.
+When faculty users release their class data to the research team, the data becomes available to the CATME research team.
 No personally identifiable information about the students is included in this database.
 Purdue University’s Institutional Review Board (IRB) has granted permission for the research team to use this data under IRB Protocol # 0903007824.